 The annual business report gives information about the company’s progress in the past financial year.
 This information is public and anyone can access it.

-Do I Have to Submit an Estonian Annual Report for a Dormant Company?
+Do I Have to Submit an Estonian Annual Report for a Dormant or inactive company?

 Yes.
 Dormant companies or companies which have not had any business activity are also obligated to submit annual reports in Estonia.